jeffThompson/PhysicalComputing/Week03_Buttons/Demos/03-MultipleButtons.md

 ***

 ### READING THE BUTTONS
 Now we're ready to read our buttons!
-This works just like one button, but we'll need to call `update()` and check the state of each one:
+This works just like one button, but we'll need to call `update()` to get the state of each one:

 ```python
 b1.update()
 b2.update()
 ```

-This is great, but not very exciting.
-Let's have the LED blink once if the first button is pressed, twice if the second one is pressed.
+Now let's have the LED blink once if the first button is pressed, twice if the second one is pressed.
 Again, this is a great place to use a function: we can pass in the number of blinks.

 ```python
 def blink(n, duration=0.2):